John FitzGerald of Dromana

 Sir John FitzGerald of Dromana (c.
 1635 – 1662 or 1664) was the last of the FitzGeralds of Dromana.
 He sat as MP for Dungarvan in the Irish Parliament of 1661–1666.

 Birth and origins

 John was born about 1635 probably at Dromana, the only son of Gerald FitzGerald and his wife Mabel Digby.
 His father was esquire of Dromana and styled Lord of the Decies.
 His family was a cadet branch of the FitzGerald of Desmond, an Irish Old English family.
-The Dromana branch started when Gerald FitzGerald, the second son of James FitzGerald, 6th Earl of Desmond (d.
-1462) was given Dromana as appanage.
+The Dromana branch started when Gerald FitzGerald, the second son of James FitzGerald, 6th Earl of Desmond (died 1462) was given Dromana as appanage.

 His mother was the second daughter of Sir Robert Digby and his wife Lettice Digby, 1st Baroness Offaly.
 Her family was English and Protestant.

 Irish Wars

 His father was a protestant like his wife and sided with the government during the Irish Rebellion of 1641 and the ensuing Irish Confederate Wars.
 He died in 1643 in his early thirties, probably killed in action while fighting the Confederates.
 Dromana castle had been lost to the insurgents in 1642 or 1643 when his mother surrendered the castle to them.
 Murrough O'Brien, 6th Baron Inchiquin retook the castle in April 1647.